Positive curvature and discrete abelian symmetry: Results from the theory of transformation groups

-\begin{proof} Statement (1) is immediate.
-Indeed, the isotropy representation at a fixed point $x$ is an injective map $\Z_2^r\embedded \Z_2^n$ and hence the upper bound follows.
+\begin{proof} Part (1) is immediate.
+Indeed, the isotropy representation at a fixed point $x$ induces an injective map $\Z_2^r\embedded \Z_2^n$ and hence the upper bound follows.

-Next, we prove Part (2) by induction on $n$.
+Now, we prove Part (2) by induction on $n$.
 The base case $n = 1$ holds by Part (1) since ${\CP}^1=S^2$.
-For the induction step, we choose non-trivial $\iota\in\Z_2^r$ such that $N:=M_x^{\iota}$ is maximal.
+For the induction step, we choose a non-trivial $\iota\in\Z_2^r$ such that $N:=M_x^{\iota}$ is of maximal dimension.
 Since the action is effective, Theorem \ref{t:Z2fp} implies that $N$ has the $\Z_2$-cohomology of either ${\RP}^n$ or ${\CP}^k$ for some $k\leq n-1$.
 Note that since $\Z_2^r$ is abelian and $x$ is a fixed point of the action, $\Z_2^r$ acts on $N$.
 By maximality of $N$, the kernel of this action is $\Z_2$ and hence $N$ admits an effective $\Z_2^{r-1}$-action with non-empty fixed-point set.
 Now, if $N$ has the $\Z_2$-cohomology of ${\RP}^n$, then the result follows by Part (1).
 If instead $N$ has the $\Z_2$-cohomology of ${\CP}^k$ for some $k \leq n-1$, then the induction hypothesis implies that $r\leq n+1$, as claimed.

 Next, we prove Part (3) by induction on $n$.
 For the base case, it suffices to show that $\Z_2^5$ cannot act effectively and with non-empty fixed-point set on a $\Z_2$-cohomology ${\HP}^2$.
-Suppose by contradiction that there exists such a $\Z_2^5$-action on a manifold $M$ with the $\Z_2$-cohomology of ${\HP}^2$.
+Suppose, to obtain a contradiction, that there exists such a $\Z_2^5$-action on a manifold $M$ with the $\Z_2$-cohomology of ${\HP}^2$.
 By Part (1) of Lemma \ref{lem:ECC}, there exists non-trivial $\iota\in\Z_2^5$ such that $N:=M_x^{\iota}$ has codimension at most two.
-But $N$ has the $\Z_2$-cohomology of ${\HP}^0$, ${\HP}^1$, or ${\CP}^2$ by Theorem \ref{t:Z2fp}.
-This is a contradiction.
+But $N$ has the $\Z_2$-cohomology of ${\HP}^0$, ${\HP}^1$, or ${\CP}^2$ by Theorem \ref{t:Z2fp}, giving us the desired contradiction.

 For the induction step, we argue exactly as in the proof of Part (2).
-Again, choose non-trivial $\iota\in\Z_2^r$ such that $N:=M_x^{\iota}$ is maximal.
+Again, choose non-trivial $\iota\in\Z_2^r$ such that $N:=M_x^{\iota}$ is of maximal dimension.
 By Theorem \ref{t:Z2fp}, it follows that $N$ has the $\Z_2$-cohomology of either ${\CP}^n$ or ${\HP}^k$ for some $k\leq n - 1$.
-Hence it follows either by the induction hypothesis or by Part (2) that $r\leq n + 2$, as claimed. \end{proof}
+Hence it follows either by the induction hypothesis or by Part (2), respectively, that $r\leq n + 2$, as claimed. \end{proof}